 How do I Know How Much My Case Is Worth?

 We cannot demand a fair settlement from the liable parties unless we know how much might qualify as “fair.”
 This means we need to determine a value range for the client’s case before we can begin the insurance claims process.
-Our lawyers know how to handle this:
+Our lawyers know how to handle this by:

 - Adding the economic expenses and losses